Second-Order Topological Insulator in Two-Dimensional C2N and Its Derivatives: RESULTS

 where A1 induces the three bands with the lowest energies, whereas the other six occupied bands with higher energies come from A2 and B1.
 The EBRs of the occupied bands indicate that the centers of Wannier functions locate at the Wyckoff positions of \textbf{3c} that clearly deviate from the ion positions.
-According to their eigenvalues of symmetry operation , we can obtain the invariant indexes of the three groups of occupied states\cite{hoti-8}.
+According to their eigenvalues of symmetry operation, we can obtain the invariant indexes of the three groups of occupied states\cite{hoti-8}.
 Each index forms a free Abelian additive structure, the non-zero summation of the indexes can be taken as non-trivial criterion of the system.
 According to the eigenvalues of the C$_2$ at M and the C$_3$ at K, the indexes are

 According to the theory of the index, the above three indexes actually describe the same topological phase and they correspond to the same primitive generator h$_{3c}^6$\cite{hoti-8}.
 Therefore, the p$_z$ occupied bands of C$_2$N can be seen as $h_{3c}^6 \oplus h_{3c}^6 \oplus h_{3c}^6$ .
-If the nine bands are separated into the lowest three ones and the other six ones as shown in \ref{fig1} (d) , the nontrivial topological phase of C$_2$N can be viewed as coming from the lowest three bands because the index of other six bands is equal to (0, 0).
-If we only consider the A1 orbitals at the 3c Wyckoff positions, the configuration of the A1 orbitals is similar with a Kagome lattice, and the three bands with the lowest energies for C$_2$N are similar with the occupied bands of the lattice\cite{kagome}.
-The C$_2$ eigenvalues at the $\Gamma$ and M for the lowest three bands, as shown in \ref{fig2} (b), indicate that the polarization of the bands are $\frac{e}{2}$, 0 and $\frac{e}{2}$, giving rise to a zero total polarization.
-However, the corresponding quadrupole moments are $\frac{e}{4}$, 0 and $\frac{e}{4}$, leading to a non-vanishing total quadrupole of $\frac{e}{2}$.
-Moreover, the distribution of the C$_2$ eigenvalues is the same as the occupied bands of the Kekul$\acute{e}$-like hexagonal lattice, thus the C$_2$N and the Kekul$\acute{e}$-like hexagonal lattice\cite{kekule1,kekule2,addition2} share the same second-order topological nontrivial properties.\\
+If the nine bands are separated into the lowest three ones and the other six ones as shown in Fig. \ref{fig1}(d) , the nontrivial topological phase of C$_2$N comes from the lowest three bands because the index of other six bands is equal to (0, 0).
+If we only consider the A1 orbitals at the 3c Wyckoff positions, the configuration of the A1 orbitals is similar to a Kagome lattice, and the three bands with the lowest energies for C$_2$N are similar to the occupied bands of Kagome lattice\cite{kagome}.
+The topological invariant \emph{w$_2$} of the lowest three bands is 1.
+Moreover, the distribution of the C$_2$ eigenvalues is the same as the occupied bands of the Kekul$\acute{e}$-like hexagonal lattice, thus the C$_2$N and the Kekul$\acute{e}$-like hexagonal lattice\cite{kekule1,kekule2} share the same second-order topological nontrivial properties.\\